+Though the Tuileries Palace burned down during the Paris Commune in 1871, the landscaping lived on.
 During World War II, furious fighting went on here, and many statues were damaged.
-Little by little in the postwar years, the garden put itself back together.
-Seventeenth- and eighteenth-century representations of various gods and goddesses were repaired, and the city added new works by modern masters such as Alberto Giocometti, Jean Dubuffet, and Henry Moore.
-Rodin’s “The Kiss” and “Eve” are here, as well as a series of 18 of Maillol’s curvaceous women, peeking out of the green labyrinth of hedges in the Carousel Gardens near the museum.
+Little by little in the post-war years the garden put itself back together.
+Seventeenth- and 18th-century representations of various gods and goddesses were repaired, and the city added new works by modern masters such as Max Ernst, Alberto Giacometti, Jean Dubuffet, and Henry Moore.
+Rodin’s The Kiss and Eve are here, as well as a series of 18 of Maillol’s curvaceous women, peeking out of the green labyrinth of hedges in the Carousel Gardens near the museum.

 Pulling up a metal chair and sunning yourself on the edge of the large fountain in the center of the gardens (the Grande Carrée) is a delightful respite for tired tourists after a day in the Louvre.